Comprehensive Eye and Vision Examinations

 Determining refractive error with a phoropter and retinoscope

-Refraction is conducted to determine the appropriate lens power needed to compensate for any refractive error (nearsightedness, farsightedness, or astigmatism).
-Using an instrument called a phoropter, your optometrist places a series of lenses in front of your eyes and measures how they focus light using a hand held lighted instrument called a retinoscope.
-The doctor may choose to use an automated instrument that automatically evaluates the focusing power of the eye.
+A Refraction is conducted to determine the appropriate lens power needed to compensate for any refractive error (nearsightedness, farsightedness, or astigmatism).
+Using an instrument called a phoropter, Dr. Hicks places a series of lenses in front of your eyes and measures how they focus light using a hand held lighted instrument called a retinoscope. .
 The power is then refined by patient’s responses to determine the lenses that allow the clearest vision.
+Dr. Hicks measures how well the lenses are combined by asking you to read the eye chart, making sure that your vision is as clear and crisp as possible, both in the distance and up close.

 Eye Focusing, Eye Teaming, and Eye Movement Testing